majazimnoch/majazimnoch/README.md

 - 👋 Hi, I’m @majazimnoch
 - 👀 I’m interested in techniques to make pixel-perfect and modern websites
-- 🌱 I’m currently learning Vue and Typescript
+- 🌱 I’m currently learning Vue, Next.js and Typescript

 <!---
 majazimnoch/majazimnoch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.